FirelyTeam/firely-docs-firely-server/tools/firely-auth/firely-auth-tutorial.rst

 .. image:: /images/auth_postman_fs_meta.png

-To be able to test the next steps, add a few example resources by issueing the ''Add exmple resources`` request from the Postman collection (while authorization is still off)
+To be able to test the next steps, add a few example resources by issueing a batch request (``POST <base>/R4/``) with :download:`this bundle </_static/files/FA_TestData.json>` (while authorization is still off).
-It sends a bundle with two Patient resources and an Observation related to each of them.
+It contains two Patient resources and an Observation related to each of them.

 Now we will connect Firely Server and Firely Auth.
 This requires mutual settings.